 Having made a few now, I think the pattern benefits from a lightweight jersey, particularly if you’re making it oversized.
-Here’s a couple of fabrics I’ve got my eye on for my next Mandy Boat Tees, and believe me, there will be a next one (click on the images to be taken to the fabric listing):

 I have worn this top so much already as it goes with everything: jeans, skirts, under a pinafore dress, over a dress… the possibilities are endless and I love a bit of creative layering!